 David Slemin lay on the ground drunk in downtown Victoria, staring up at the moon when he realized he’d hit rock bottom.

-“I had nowhere to go,” said the 42-year-old Sooke man.
-“I slept outside on the concrete for a while.
-I remember looking at the sky while the snow was falling and two words left my mouth: ‘Father, help.’”
+“I had nowhere to go,” said the 42-year-old Sooke man, noting he had been sleeping on a concrete floor at the time.
+“I remember looking at the sky while the snow was falling and two words left my mouth: ‘Father, help.’”

 That moment was at the age of 25 in 2003.